 I love this commercial!
 I am showing it to kids and talking about thier power to be a good influence/role model even when it might not be cool.

 Griselda S. over 6 years ago from Colorado, USA

 I just love this commercial!
 I know there are lots of kind people in this world =)

 Solange S. over 6 years ago from Brazil

 That was so nice of that boy to help him with his things.
 He is a really nice young man--I hope that we are all that way.

 Ashley C. over 6 years ago from Houston, Texas USA

 I love this one!
 I have a lot of small friends that get picked on and they come to me if they need help.

 Kelso over 6 years ago from Ohio, USA

 This touches my heart so deeply.
 My son is small and was picked on unmercifully in school by other students and also teachers.
 I was unaware of this at the time, but I remember one day he asked me

 "Mommy, why did you have to have me small?"

 Dee C. over 6 years ago from Pittsburgh, Pennsylvania USA

 Haha, wow.
 I love this =D

 Micah N. over 6 years ago from Valparaiso, Indiana USA

 I love this commercial!
 Very inspirational. :)

-Matt H. over 6 years ago from Perryville, Maryland
+Matt H. almost 7 years ago from Perryville, Maryland

 I got tears from watching this.
 So beautiful!
 It truly gives inspiration.

 Love your work!

-Aleks Tre over 6 years ago from Norway
+Aleks Tre almost 7 years ago from Norway

 Thank you for doing something to make a difference.
 These spots - this one in particular - are absolutely wonderful.
 Thank you so very, very much for "modeling" a better way.

 Larry almost 7 years ago from Ogden, Utah

 Absolutely Wonderful!
 Something every person in the world should see.
 You have touched my heart.

-Rachel S almost 7 years ago from Ontario, CAN
+Rachel S about 7 years ago from Ontario, CAN